-It’s only natural that you will experience nerves on your first day in a new job!
-Let us guide you through those first day nerves!
+It’s only natural that you experience nerves on your first day in a new job but that does not mean that you should just face it head on.
+Let us guide and help you through it.

 Most people experience a certain level of anxiety before going into a new office, however, by taking some time before the first day you can counter these feelings and make a great first impression on your new colleagues.